 - Stimulant medication can reduce vulnerability to obesity for people with ADHD

-- Eating can be “stimulating” (see #1 for a more reliable, regulated form of stimulation)
+- Eating can be “stimulating” — and medication can provide a more reliable, regulated form of stimulation

-- Chronic disorganization common to untreated ADHD means no food at home, poor inclination to cook, plan meals, etc….so eat fast food or whatever’s handy (chips, donuts, etc.).
+- Chronic disorganization means no food at home, poor inclination to cook, plan meals, etc….so eat fast food or whatever’s handy (chips, donuts, etc.)

-- Poor read of the signals (e.g. Body says, “we’re full now” but you don’t hear it or can’t act upon it…you can’t “put on the brakes”).
+- Weak internal signals (e.g. Body says, “we’re full now” but you don’t hear it or can’t act upon it…you can’t “put on the brakes”)